Enquiry

 1. Is automated testing making manual testing obsolete?

-Is automation testing making manual testing obsolete?
 No. Automation makes the testing process simpler.
 However, it does not make manual testing obsolete.
 You only get the best result by combining manual and automated tests.

 2. Why is there such a huge demand for test automation?